Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 Step 2:

 Navigate to the `.env` file and update the `AIRFLOW_CONN_SNOWFLAKE_DEFAULT` with your own credentials.
 These will be used to connect to Snowflake.
 The Snowflake account field of the connection should use the new `ORG_NAME-ACCOUNT_NAME` format as per Snowflake Account Identifier policies.
 The `ORG` and `ACCOUNT` names can be found in the confirmation email or in the Snowflake login link (ie. https://xxxxxxx-yyy11111.snowflakecomputing.com/console/login) Do not specify a region when using this format for accounts.
-If you need help finding your `ORG_NAME-ACCOUNT_NAME`, use [this guide](https://docs.snowflake.com/en/user-guide/admin-account-identifier) to find them.
+If you need help finding your `ORG_NAME-ACCOUNT_NAME`, use [this guide](https://docs.snowflake.com/en/user-guide/admin-account-identifier)